xapian/xapian/xapian-bindings/go/docs/index.rst

 GO BINDINGS FOR XAPIAN

-To Install go bindings if u have cloned from github run these commands ./bootstrap && ./configure && ./make && make install
+To Install go bindings if you have cloned from github run these commands ./bootstrap && ./configure && ./make && make install

 if you have already installed xapian-core :